nextgis/metrocell/utils/averaging/README.md

 Averaging
 =====
-Averaging of gereferenced data(now only by Power)
+Averaging of georeferenced data(now only by Power)

 ```bash